 The benefits of plants and nature on humans have been documented for millennia.
 More recent studies have confirmed plant’s beneficial roles.
-As we head into winter where we spend less time in nature, houseplants can be an economical addition to improve health and happiness in your home or office.
+In winter when we spend less time in nature, houseplants can be an economical addition to improve health and happiness in your home or office.

-University of Washington trials suggest that interacting with nature helps reduce stress, lower blood pressure, encourage faster healing and increase overall happiness.
+The University of Washington trials suggest that interacting with nature helps reduce stress, lower blood pressure, encourage faster healing, and increase overall happiness.

-Surveys of office workers correlate increased job satisfaction and a higher level of commitment when having potted plants at their desk or seeing greenery out the window.
+Surveys of office workers correlate increased job satisfaction and a higher level of commitment when having potted plants at their desks or seeing greenery out the window.

 Plants uptake carbon dioxide and release oxygen during the day when photosynthesis occurs.
 Through this exchange, they also purify the air from volatile organic compounds (VOCs) which are emitted from mammals as well as synthetic compounds in furnishings and building materials.
 VOCs can build up indoors and are contaminants above a certain threshold.
 Plants can cleanse the air from these pollutants quickly.

 At night most plants switch things up and release carbon dioxide.
 However, plants such as orchids, succulents, snake plants, and bromeliads do the opposite and emit oxygen at night, making them perfect plants for the bedroom.